-FTP ITC.1/PACE Inter-TSF trusted channel after PACE
+FTP\ITC.1/PACE Inter-TSF trusted channel after PACE

-Dependencies: No dependencies.
+- Hierarchical to: No other components. - Dependencies: No dependencies.

-FTP\ITC.1.1 /PACE The TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
+FTP\ITC.1.1 The TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.

-FTP\ITC.1.2

-The TSF shall permit another trusted IT product to initiate communication via the trusted
+FTP\ITC.1.2The TSF shall permit another trusted IT product to initiate communication via the trusted channel.

-/PACE channel.

-FTP ITC.1.3

-The TSF shall initiate enforce communication via the trusted channel for any data

-/PACE exchange between the TOE and the Terminal.
+FTP\ITC.1.3The TSF shall initiate enforce communication via the trusted channel for any data exchange between the TOE and the Terminal.